skooter500/gameengines2-2015/readme.md

 You can start with yesterdays code.
 I only used ```Seek``` to make the fish move and I didn't modify the Boid class!
 You can use Colliders, tagging, rigid bodies, spawners, prefabs and co-routines and any other Unity magic you know.
 What's happening:

-- Fish should spawn at random positions inside the cube
+- Fish should spawn at random positions inside the cube.
-- They should be coloured with a random shade of green
+- They should be coloured with a random shade of green.
-- They should swim back and forth
+- They should swim back and forth.
+There should be some variation in the speed the fish swim at.
-- Every two seconds, food should drop into the tank
+- Every two seconds, food should drop into the tank.
-- If a fish comes in range of food, it should chase it until the food goes out of range, or it eats it
+- If a fish comes in range of food, it should chase it until the food goes out of range, or it eats it.
-- When the food goes out of range or gets eaten, the fish should return to swimming back and forth
+- When the food goes out of range or gets eaten, the fish should return to swimming back and forth.

 # Week 1